uwsampa/accept/README.md

 Add `#include <enerc.h>` to files where you plan to add `APPROX` type qualifiers.

 Insert `APPROX` type qualifiers into your code as appropriate.
-XXX pointer to paper.
+(The ACCEPT paper contains details on the annotation language.)
 You can run `make build_orig` and `make build_opt` to build precise and approximate versions of your app, respectively.
 Use `accept -f log` during development to preview relaxation opportunity sites.